bhecquet/seleniumRobot-grid/doc/doc.md

 This implies that ADB is installed for android devices.
 The name is the device name returned by ADB (in case of android)

-*WARN* When giving a custom node configuration file instead of using the generated one, add "enablePassThrough: false" as an option.
-Else, some seleniumRobot features won't work

 ### Running SeleniumRobot tests on grid ###
 Start SeleniumRobot test with the parameters `-DrunMode=grid -DwebDriverGrid=http://<server>:4444/wd/hub` or their equivalent in XML configuration